 The pool is made of industrial-strength PVC and designed to withstand the increased wear and tear that canines can cause.
 In fact, the pool is not even inflatable - so you will not have a disaster on your hands with the tiniest puncture.

-That being said, the weight is only a minor fault.
+That being said, the weight is only a minor fault, and the only one our team of independent experts could find.
 Overall, the Kopeks pool is a great choice that will outlast most other options.

 This swimming pool for dogs features a similar design to our top pick on this list.
 It is made with thick PVC walls and it features the same folding mechanism that lets you pack the pool away and set it up again with ease.

 However, this pool is not nearly as heavy as our number one choice above (weighs only 3 kg).
 If you are looking for a pool that you can truly take with you on outings - this is the right choice.
 That being said, less weight does mean thinner material was used.
 The walls of this pool are still fairly strong, but there is some risk of puncturing the bottom, especially if placed on small rocks, for example.

 The Floofi Pet Swimming Pool measures 120 cm in diameter which is still quite large.
 For tiny breeds, it might even be huge and could become a dog paddling pool.
 For larger dogs, there will not be enough space to swim, but it will surely suffice for a comfortable bath.

 Overall, it’s a great choice for those on a budget or those looking for a lightweight pool for dogs that is easy to set up too.